jeanpaulsio/notes/podcast/extreme_programming_explained/01_What_is_XP.md

 - John — Humanity and productivity.
 Pomodoro timers, too much coffee, pushing weekends.

 > "How would you do it if you had enough time? — Fussing about the constraints distracts you from your goals.
-Your clear self does the best work no matter what the constraints are"
+Your clear self does the best work no matter what the constraints are" 🔥

 - John — Riff on Time Constraints — Time is always my blocker.
 Is that a good one?

+- Short development cycles
+- Well communicated tests and source code

+> "XP assumes that you see yourself as part of a team, ideally one with clear goals and a plan of execution"

 **Final Summary — What is XP?**